 A very large majority of the audience on social networks is silent.
 This is one of the major pivots of Twitter: they initially thought that everyone was going to Twitter.
 When they looked at their data, they realized that the majority of people were looking to follow content without creating or interacting with it.

 Still, it’s worth noting that the number of people who post on the networks is still growing, there is and will always be a majority of “content consumers” and a minority of “content creators”.

 By observing viral posts on social networks we notice two things:

-These two observations are directly linked: content with a strong emotional impact has a greater chance of making us react (whether this impact is negative or positive in the process).
+These three observations are directly linked: content with a strong emotional impact has a greater chance of making us react (whether this impact is negative or positive in the process).

 However, as we said before, LinkedIn (and other social networks in general) aims to make you feel intense emotions, which will release hormones in your body.

 But the LinkedIn algorithm being (still today) incapable of feeling these emotions and determining the quality of content, it will be based on the emotions felt by people before you.